A Black student was suspended for his hairstyle. The school says it wasn’t discrimination

 The issue of race-based hair discrimination in the workplace has long existed alongside concerns in public and private schools.
 In 2018, a white referee in New Jersey told a Black high school wrestler to cut his dreadlocks or forfeit a match.
 Viral video of the wrestler having his hair cut with scissors as the crowd watched prompted the referee’s suspension and spurred passage of the state’s CROWN Act.

 Darresha George said her son has been growing his dreadlocks for nearly 10 years and the family never received pushback or complaints until now.
-When let down, his dreadlocks hang above his shoulders.
-She said she couldn’t understand how he violated the dress code when his hair was pinned up.
+When let down, his dreadlocks hang above his shoulders but she said he has not worn his hair down since school started in mid-August.
+George said she couldn’t understand how he violated the dress code when his hair was tied on top of his head.

 “I even had a discussion about the CROWN Act with the principal and vice principal,” she said.
 “They said the act does not cover the length of his hair.”